zhaoxinf/zhaoxinf.github.io/_pages/about.md

 About me
 ======
 * I now serve as the chief young scientist of [Psyche AI Inc](https://www.psyai.com/home), fosuing on developing advanced AI algorithms for avatars, including avatar driving, avatar generation, and avatar reconsctrution.
-Meanwhile,  Prof. [Hao Zhao](https://sites.google.com/view/fromandto), Prof. [Guyue Zhou](https://air.tsinghua.edu.cn/en/info/1046/1196.htm) and me together lead a research group named "AIR Avatar" in  Tsinghua University to research avatar related algorithms.
-We hope to build robots and avatars that are indistinguishable from real humans, with the goal of achieving artificial general intelligence.

 * My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction/generation/driving, and medical image processing.
 Please feel free to contact me by email if you are interested in my research.